 Prior to co–founding Intrepid Ascent in 2014, he served the East Kern County Integrated Technology Association (EKCITA) HIE as its inaugural Chief Architect and Technology Officer from 2007 to early 2013and later as CalHIPSO’s Director of Technology Services.
 These roles with one of the West Coast’s first HIOs and the nation’s largest Regional Extension Center (REC) during the foundational early days of mass EHR adoption shaped his view that there is always room for innovation in the U.S. healthcare system, and that thinking outside the confines of convention are critical to successfully pushing the envelope toward better health.
 Currently based in our Brooklyn, New York office, Alex was raised in rural California and received a BA from the University of California, Berkeley.

 Personal Intrepid Ascents: In an effort to simulate his favorite hikes in the High Sierras on the West Coast, Alex plans backpacking trips to every East Coast “mountain” he can find, taking him further and further afield from Brooklyn each time.
 Next on the list – Quebec!

 Karen Ostrowski, MBA, PMP

 Prior to her work on policy analysis and regulatory compliance, she specialized in health care data analysis and decision support for payor and provider organizations.
-Karen has an M.B.A from California State University, Sacramento, a B.S. in Health Services Administration from California State University, Chico, is a Certified Project Management Professional, and an active member of the Health Information and Management Systems Society (HIMSS).
+Karen earned her MBA from California State University, Sacramento and has a Bachelor of Science degree in Health Services Administration from California State University, Chico.
+She is a Certified Project Management Professional and an active member of the Health Information and Management Systems Society (HIMSS).

 Sokkim Lim, PharmD

-SENIOR CLINICAL CONSULTANT, HEALTH CARE IMPROVEMENT
+SENIOR CLINICAL CONSULTANT, POLICY INNOVATION

 Alexandra Milutin, MHA